 “It is a lot of relief in not having to worry about loans and everything so I can focus more on my education and my academic career,” Dagher-Arevalo said.

-Estrella first learned of the scholarship opportunity during a recruiter visit to one of her CVM classes and hopes this award will lead her to new opportunities she may not have had before, such as a career at the Department of Defense or The Centers for Disease Control and Prevention.
+Estrella first learned of the U.S. Army Health Professional Scholarship during a recruiter visit to one of her CVM classes and hopes this award will lead her to new opportunities she may not have had before, such as a career at the Department of Defense or The Centers for Disease Control and Prevention.

 She plans to use her experiences working at a Houston emergency veterinary clinic when caring for military animals.